 Somalia occupies an important geopolitical position on the Horn of Africa, bridging sub-Saharan Africa and the countries of Arabia and southwestern Asia.
-Large quantities of Australia's seaborne trade pass through the busy maritime trade routes and shipping lanes of the Gulf of Aden, off the coast of Somalia.
+The busy shipping lanes of the Gulf of Aden, off the northern coast of Somalia, are important to Australian trade.
+Somalia gained independence in 1960 following the unification of British Somaliland and Italian Somaliland.
+The official languages are Arabic and Somali.

 - Before you travel, visit smartraveller.gov.au